xiaozongyang/VictoriaLogs/docs/victorialogs/LogsQL.md

 _time:5m "database" | count()
 ```

-The [`_time` filter](#time-filter) is the essential one - if it is missing, then VictoriaLogs literlly scans all the logs stored in the database.
+The [`_time` filter](#time-filter) is the essential one - if it is missing, then VictoriaLogs literally scans all the logs stored in the database.
-The `_time` filter allows reducing the amounts of logs to scan to the given time range.
+The `_time` filter allows reducing the amounts of logs to scan to the given time range only.
 Note that [Web UI for VictoriaLogs](https://docs.victoriametrics.com/victorialogs/querying/#web-ui)
-and [Grafana plugin for VictoriaLogs](https://docs.victoriametrics.com/victorialogs/victorialogs-datasource/) automatically set the `_time` filter to the selected time range,
+and [Grafana plugin for VictoriaLogs](https://docs.victoriametrics.com/victorialogs/victorialogs-datasource/) automatically set the `_time` filter to the actually selected time range,
 so there is no need in specifying it manually in the query.

 ### Test stream filters in the query